-For prisoners suffering from addiction, mental illness, or both, and especially for those addicted to opioids or alcohol, medication-assisted treatment presents a viable option for the criminal justice system to reduce recidivism and relapse using an established public health framework.
+For incarcerated persons suffering from addiction, mental illness, or both, and especially for those addicted to opioids or alcohol, medication-assisted treatment presents a viable option for the criminal justice system to reduce recidivism and relapse using an established public health framework.

 Recommendation 6: Peer Recovery Support

 The use of peer recovery specialists may be particularly salient for female reentry for several reasons.
 Prior evidence suggests that women, on average, have stronger social bonds, feel more strongly about their interpersonal relationships, and view themselves through the lens of these relationships.
-Peer recovery specialists, then, can capitalize on these qualities and develop personal relationships with returning prisoners that serve as a form of social support during recovery.
+Peer recovery specialists, then, can capitalize on these qualities and develop personal relationships with returning persons returning to prison that serve as a form of social support during recovery.

 Recommendation 7: Employment and Skills Training

-Reentry programs should expand their offerings so that programmatic elements reflect the full range of offender risks and needs, including for employment.
-Since there are few female prisoners without deficits in employment, education, or skills, employment programming may be more relevant for a greater number of reentering women than even substance abuse treatment.
+Reentry programs should expand their offerings so that programmatic elements reflect the full range of risks and needs of incarcerated persons about to reenter society, including for employment.
+Since there are few females who are incarcerated that are without deficits in employment, education, or skills, employment programming may be more relevant for a greater number of reentering women than even substance abuse treatment.

 Recommendation 8: Housing Assistance

 Persons returning to prison, especially females, experience homelessness and housing insecurity at a rate far higher than the general population.
 An increase in funding, along with a corresponding increase in research, is needed to expand the provision of housing services for formerly incarcerated women, particularly those who have custody of their minor children.

 Recommendation 9: Maintaining Family Bonds